 Campus open spaces are further enhanced and complemented by the campus pathway and pedestrian network.
-Opportunities to strengthen the network of pathways and create better connections between open spaces and various University uses were addressed in detail during the community-based planning process and the resulting concepts have been specifically incorporated into this Plan.
-(Exhibit L: Pathways & Open Spaces) Active open spaces and travel corridors create not only a more pedestrian-friendly campus environment, but also can enhance campus safety, promoting "positive surveillance" and reducing places where unviewed activities occur.
+Opportunities to strengthen the network of pathways and create better connections between open spaces and various University uses were addressed in detail during the community-based planning process, and the resulting concepts have been specifically incorporated into this Plan.
+(Exhibit L: Pathways & Open Spaces) Active open spaces and travel corridors create not only a more pedestrian-friendly campus environment, but can also enhance campus safety, promoting "positive surveillance" and reducing places where unviewed activities occur.
 Furthermore, the pathway and linkage network responds directly to concerns raised during the community-based planning process regarding the impact of student residence halls on private residential areas.
-For example, it is contemplated that the pathway network will create the opportunity for an additional means of access to the planned residence hall facility on Square 80, providing an alternative (other than F Street) for student access to the building.
+For example, it is contemplated that the pathway network will create the opportunity for an additional means of access to the planned residence hall facility on Square 80 from G Street, providing an alternative (other than F Street) point of access to the building.

 The pedestrian experience on the Foggy Bottom campus is of significant importance to the University, as it helps to create an attractive environment to study, live, and work.
 To this end, the University takes great efforts to maintain the campus environment and continues to develop streetscape improvements and enhancements.
-Standards regarding various streetscape components (including landscaping, street signage, lighting, and street furniture) will be developed further in coordination with the Office of Planning through the creation of a comprehensive streetscape plan.
+Standards regarding various streetscape components (including landscaping, street signage, lighting, and street furniture) are addressed in the Foggy Bottom Campus Streetscape Plan.
+A preliminary Streetscape Plan, developed in coordination with the Office of Planning and representatives from the DC Department of Transportation (DDOT), is included as Exhibit X. It is contemplated that the Streetscape Plan will be further refined and developed over the next several months through continued collaboration between the University, OP, and DDOT, and with the participation and input of interested stakeholders.
+To that end, an open community meeting focused specifically on the Streetscape Plan will be convened later this summer to gather additional community input and feedback on the concepts presented in this preliminary Plan.
+Ultimately, it is intended that the Streetscape Plan will serve as a comprehensive planning resource to complement the development plan set forth in the Foggy Bottom Campus Plan: 2006 - 2025 as well as the Foggy Bottom Campus Historic Preservation Plan.

-3.5 Parking
+3.6 Parking